jflpro/Pi-hole/README.md

 # Pi-hole

 Today, I focused on deepening my knowledge of Linux and system administration:

 Learned and practiced essential Linux commands to navigate the terminal and manage files and processes.

- tudied the difference between Type 1 and Type 2 hypervisors, understanding how they are used in virtualization environments.
+Studied the difference between Type 1 and Type 2 hypervisors, understanding how they are used in virtualization environments.

 Explored VMware as a Type 2 hypervisor and learned how to create and manage virtual machines with it.